Neuroethics: Stem cell therapy

-Most of the issues concerning the uses of stem cells in the brain are the same as any of the bioethical or purely ethical questions you will find regarding the use and research of stem cells.
+Most of the issues concerning the uses of stem cells in the brain are the same as any of the bioethical or purely ethical questions one will find regarding the use and research of stem cells.
 The field of stem cell research is a very new field that poses many ethical questions concerning the allocation of stem cells as well as their possible uses.
-Since most stem cell research is still in its preliminary phase most of the neuroethical issues surrounding stem cells are the same as stem cell ethics in general.
+Since most stem cell research is still in its preliminary phase, most of the neuroethical issues surrounding stem cells are the same as stem cell ethics in general.

 More specifically the way that stem cell research has been involved in neuroscience is through the treatment of neurodegenerative diseases and brain tumors.
 In these cases scientists are using neural stem cells to regenerate tissue and to be used as carriers for gene therapy.
 In general, neuroethics revolves around a cost benefit approach to find techniques and technologies that are most beneficial to patients.
 There has been progress in certain fields that have been shown to be beneficial when using stem cells to treat certain neurodegenerative diseases such as Parkinson's disease.

 A study done in 2011 showed that induced pluripotent stem cells (iPSCs) can be used to aid in Parkinson's research and treatment.
 The cells can be used to study the progression of Parkinson's as well as used in regenerative treatment.
 Animal studies have shown that the use of iPSCs can improve motor skills and dopamine release of test subjects with Parkinson's.
 This study shows a positive outcome in the use of stem cells for neurological purposes.

 In another study done in 2011 used stem cells to treat cerebral palsy.
 This study, however, was not as successful as the Parkinson's treatment.
 In this case stem cells were used to treat animal models who had been injured in a way that mimicked CP.
 This brings up a neuroethical issue of animal models used in science.
 Since most of their "diseases" are inflicted and do not occur naturally, they can not always be reliable examples of how a person with the actual disease would respond to treatment.
 The stem cells used did survive implantation, but did not show significant nerve regeneration.
 However, studies are ongoing in this area.